robintrayler/SIELO_procedures/conflo/closing_conflo_valves.md

 Please check all prerequisites and complete any linked guides before continuing.

-- [ ] An Isodat sequence is not currently runnings
+- [ ] An Isodat sequence is not currently running.

 ## Supplies Needed